 RAID 0 Data Recovery

 RAID 0, the lowest level of RAID, is one of the simplest RAID configurations.
-It provides the greatest boosts in performance.
-But it is also the RAID level with the least amount of fault tolerance and data protection.
+It provides the greatest boost in performance.
+But it is also the RAID level with the least amount of fault tolerance and data protection, meaning that in the event of failure, an expert could be needed to recover data from the array.
 At Gillware, we offer financially risk-free RAID 0 data recovery services.

 What Is RAID 0?

-RAID 0 is commonly used by home users, and with two hard drives.
+RAID 0 is commonly used by home users, and with two hard disks, also called member disks.
 A two-drive RAID 0 array is more than twice as fast as a single hard drive on its own, since it can perform multiple read/write operations simultaneously.
-RAID 0 generally suffers from diminishing returns the more drives there are in the array, though, so people with three or four drives or more are likely to use higher RAID levels with other features and benefits.
+RAID 0 generally suffers from diminishing returns the more member disks there are in the array, though, so people with three or four drives or more are likely to use higher RAID levels with other features and benefits.